React 18 Suspense and startTransition

 We can also use useDeferredValue

-but the timing is set by React.
+for the query used in rendering the list, allowing React to prioritize more urgent input changes over re-rendering the list.
 During updates, React will first attempt a re-render with the old value, and then try another re-render in the background with the new value.

 useTransition